Amboise to Calais

 Nearly 6,000 miles travelled in ten weeks, some over the crappiest roads imaginable and I've no idea how many countries we passed through, some more than once.

 Was it worth it?
 Well I have to say it was very testing at times, and often could have just murdered a fag, but we survived both the journey and each other.
-I'm sure we annoy the hell out of each other at times but there's nobody else I could or would have made the journey with.
+I'm sure we annoy the hell out of each other at times, that's normal, but there's nobody other than my darling Chef, I could or would have made the journey with.
 Considering that for most of the time we only had each other for company I think we did pretty well.
 We've now spent six months out of the past nine and a half, living in this confined space together.
 First it was a month in Belgium and France, and then it was three months in Spain for the winter and now this little two month jaunt.

 We’ve agreed not to go on any more long trips until we’ve sorted out our garden at home by making it low maintenance so that we don’t let the neighbours down by having it look untidy with weeds etc due to our absence.
 The motorhome has also been in storage since we purchased it a couple of years ago and I am now very keen to get sorted so that it can live on our driveway instead.